JuliaLang/julia/doc/manual/parallel-computing.rst

 In the last case, each element will be initialized to the specified value ``x``.
 These functions automatically pick a distribution for you.
-For more control, you can specify which processors to use, and how the data should be distributed::
+For more control, you can specify which processes to use, and how the data should be distributed::

     dzeros((100,100), workers()[1:4], [1,4])